shpml/fundamentals/06_chapter/08_lesson.md

 >**Note** Notice how we specified we were moving our `joke.txt` into `funny_things/`.
 The `/` on the end of our folder's name specifies that this is a folder; not a file!
 Without it, you may unexpectedly rename your `joke.txt` to a new file called `funny_things`!

-Let's navigate to our `funny_things` folder and check its contents to make sure that this worked.
+Let's navigate to our `funny_things` folder and check the contents to make sure that this worked.

 ```
 $ cd funny_things